khanduulga/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page cousing of Twitter.

+Tweet, Tweet, Tweet

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Practice project for: HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.

 ## Getting Started